 4.1 Prototype development

 In order to fully implement the proposed RCRS, a prototype was developed using the Python programming language.
-Though other programming languages (e.g. R, Java) could have been used, this study chose Python because:
+Although other programming languages (e.g. R, Java) could have been used, this study chose Python because:

 Python is one of most widely used object-oriented programming languages with lots of features such as free and open source, easy syntax, and good extensibility.
 This means a Python program is easily read and understood by others and is highly extensible.